 ETP400 - Assessment: Ways of Knowing Learners

-Trimester 1: Burwood (Melbourne), Warrnambool, Waurn Ponds (Geelong), *CBD
+Trimester 1: Burwood (Melbourne), Warrnambool, Waurn Ponds (Geelong), Online, Community Based Delivery (CBD)*

 |Scheduled learning activities - campus||

-1 x 1-hour class per week and 1 x 2-hour seminar per week when not on professional experience placement
+1 x 1-hour lecture per week (recorded) and 1 x 2-hour seminar per week when not on professional experience (placement)

-Professional experience: Students will be required to complete a 20-day professional experience placement
+Students will be required to complete a 15-day professional experience (placement)

 On successful completion of ETP400 and ETP403 students will be awarded 2 credit points.